The Fat Girl’s Guide to Knowing Jesus

 Last week I got one of those Facebook notices, which should really come with a warning: Five years ago today you looked this hot or five years ago today your out-of-control teen was this cute.
 Please click now if you are prepared to have your heart squeezed like a lemon.

 Mine was a picture of me after my second half marathon.
 I am just not a tiny person.
 Nearly five nine, busty, big hair, big teeth, big feet, they are Nordic features indicative of childrearing and village pillaging.
 Yet the picture slayed me because I remember that morning very well.

 I was utterly disgusted with myself.

 I cried all the way to the race to meet my running partner.
-I prayed out loud that come Monday I would be better.
+And, I prayed out loud that come Monday I would be better.
 Monday I would get up at 4:30, I would only eat raw vegan.
 I would add back the four spin classes I had neglected this training season.
 And I would fast on Tuesdays and Thursdays.

 A week and a half later I tore my calf muscle and my plantar fasciitis.
 A year later I was 40 pounds heavier and hobbled.
 And until 8 months ago I told people, “God was teaching me something.”
 And I set my alarm for 4 am.
 I Fail repeatedly and count myself fatter, sadder, and further from God.

 If only I were a size six God’s favor would rest upon me.
 Things would be better for my family.
 If only I was physically perfect and had my act together, things would flow, and God would be pleased with me.

 And the lies of the enemy plague women of every shape, size, height, and weight.
 In the year plus, I have been blogging the more and more obvious it has become.
 The resounding gong is women continue to say how hard they are “trying…” and still things aren’t better.

 Yes, your marriage, body, kids, household, job or whatever might be in shambles, but there is no better time or pant size than right now to believe in your birthright.
 Daughter.